dseres/qmk_firmware/keyboards/planck/keymaps/dseres01/readme.md

  */
  ```

 LShift, Ctrl, RShift and Alt have one-shot-modifier.
-Lower and Raise has one-shot-layer modifier.
+Lower and Raise have one-shot-layer modifier.

 3 combos were added also:
 - yx -> Ctrl + x